 Diversity, equal opportunities, gender and inclusion are not only part of Getinge’s expanded Sustainability Framework but are also key components of the company strategy.
 Getinge is committed to improving diversity, securing equal opportunities and closing gender gaps.

-In 2021, the focus to increase the balance between female and male managers as well as increasing the number of young and emerging talent has continued.
-For example, a diversity, inclusion and belonging initiative was launched in North America, consisting of different programs such as internships and women and leadership forums.
+In 2022, the focus to increase the balance between female and male managers as well as increasing the number of young and emerging talent has continued.
+For example the diversity, inclusion and belonging initiative that was launched in North America in 2021, consisting of different programs such as internships and women and leadership forums has continued in 2022.

 Getinge also include diversity, equity and inclusion in our Business Partner Code of Conduct where we encourage Business Partners to foster a culture of diversity and inclusion, and to provide equal opportunities for all employees.